ardinusawan/ardinusawan.github.io-archived/_posts/2019-04-13-my-day-to-day-working-routine.md

 From 5 PM to 7 PM it depend on the task.
 If I already create [merge request][3] usually I comeback to see my work and thinking if any I can do better.
 If it not, I continue to work.

-Right now, there so many discount on e-wallet services.
 After work hours, I and several of my colleague find the nearest restaurant with best discount options :stuck_out_tongue:.We just chit - chat until one of us decided to go to home.

 <p align="center">